laspencer91/salvations-descent/README.md

       - Disable the old StateBehavior.
       - Enable the new StateBehavior.
     - This class also defines other non-state related behaviors such as executing footstep audio and handling damage effects.
+3. Blend trees were not used for this.
+I have often found that calling animator changes manually through code is more simple and flexible for basic conditions.

 ### Quake Like Movement
 This project implements the same velocity calculation algorithm as Quake 1, and so strafe jumping is possible.

+### Weapon System
+The weapon system is pretty basic.
+Each weapon is added under a root "Weapon Manager".
+The Weapon manager tracks what weapons the player has avaiable.
+The player "requests" a weapon by pressing a number key.
+If the player has the requested weapon the Weapon Manager disables the current weapon and enables the new one.
+An animation is played OnEnable and OnDisable for the guns.

 ### Trigger System
 Trigger System (a basic event system) was put in place as an easy to use mechanism for tying object behavior to game events.
 It works as follows: